actions/importer-labs/gitlab/6-forecast.md

 In this lab you will use the `forecast` command to forecast potential GitHub Actions usage by computing metrics from completed pipeline runs in your GitLab server.

-In this lab we will use the `forecast` command to forecast potential GitHub Actions usage by computing metrics from the historical pipeline data in our GitLab instance.
-The metrics will be stored on disk in a markdown file and include job metrics for execution time, queue time, and concurrency.
-We will look at each of these metrics in more depth later in this lab.

 ## Prerequisites

 1. Followed the steps [here](./readme.md#configure-your-codespace) to set up your Codespace environment and start a GitLab server.